Textile industry: 19th-century developments

 Textile production in England peaked in 1926, and as mills were decommissioned, many of the scrapped mules and looms were bought up and reinstated in India.

+Women began entering the workforce in the 19th century through textile factories, the industrial and garment assembly jobs done during this time "[provided a] point for participation by rural women in the formal economy".
+While women began entering the workforce and earning wages for themselves, there was an assumption that the earned wages were ones that should "supplement the family income rather than provide it", which was typically done by that of the breadwinning father or husband.
+It was commonly acknowledged that the role of a woman as a textile worker was a "secondary occupation and that a woman's real work was raising children and running the household".
+This socially accepted convention was illustrated in the hiring process of female textile workers, employers preferred "hiring women who were young and unmarried: most machine operatives were between the ages of 16 and 25".
+This also affected the wage of female textile workers, since it was considered that a women's wage in the textile industry was one to supplement the family, there was a "belief that women did not merit or require wages as high as those of men".

 20th century

-Major changes came to the textile industry during the 20th century, with continuing technological innovations in machinery, synthetic fibre, logistics, and globalization of the business.
+Major changes came to the textile industry during the 20th century, with continuing technological innovations in machinery, synthetic fibre, logistics, and globalisation of the business.
 The business model that had dominated the industry for centuries was to change radically.
 Cotton and wool producers were not the only source for fibres, as chemical companies created new synthetic fibres that had superior qualities for many uses, such as rayon, invented in 1910, and DuPont's nylon, invented in 1935 as in inexpensive silk substitute, and used for products ranging from women's stockings to tooth brushes and military parachutes.

 The variety of synthetic fibres used in manufacturing fibre grew steadily throughout the 20th century.
 In the 1920s, the computer was invented; in the 1940s, acetate, modacrylic, metal fibres, and saran were developed; acrylic, polyester, and spandex were introduced in the 1950s.
 Polyester became hugely popular in the apparel market, and by the late 1970s, more polyester was sold in the United States than cotton.

 By the late 1980s, the apparel segment was no longer the largest market for fibre products, with industrial and home furnishings together representing a larger proportion of the fibre market.
-Industry integration and global manufacturing led to many small firms closing for good during the 1970s and 1980s in the United States; during those decades, 95 percent of the looms in North Carolina, South Carolina and Georgia shut down, and Alabama and Virginia also saw many factories close.
+Industry integration and global manufacturing led to many small firms closing for good during the 1970s and 1980s in the United States; during those decades, 95% of the looms in North Carolina, South Carolina and Georgia shut down, and Alabama and Virginia also saw many factories close.

 The largest exporters of textiles in 2013 were China ($274 billion), India ($40 billion), Italy ($36 billion), Germany ($35 billion), Bangladesh ($28 billion) and Pakistan ($27 Billion).